 Indian hometown grieves for engineer killed in Kansas bar

-Relatives grieve around the body of Srinivas Kuchibhotla after the body was flown from the US to his residence on the outskirts of Hyderabad, India, Tuesday, Feb.
+Kuchibhotla, 32, was killed in Wednesday night's s... .
+Relatives grieve around the body of Srinivas Kuchibhotla after it was flown from the US to his residence on the outskirts of Hyderabad, India, Tuesday, Feb.
 28, 2017.
-Kuchibhotla, 32, was killed in Wednesday night's shooting at Austins Bar and Grill in Olathe, Kansas and another person was wounded.

 Discussions